PhinehasNarh/PhinehasNarh/README.md

 - **Skills & Languages**
 - **Primary Language**: Python
-- **Secondary Languages**: CSS, PHP, javascript, and C++ **Hacking Tools**: Metasploit, Burp Suite, Wireshark, Nmap **Operating Systems**: Windows, Linux (Ubuntu, Kali, Arch) **Version Control**: Git & GitHub
+- **Secondary Languages**: CSS, PHP, javascript, and C++
+- **Hacking Tools**: Metasploit, Burp Suite, Wireshark, Nmap
+- **Operating Systems**: Windows, Linux (Ubuntu, Kali, Arch)
+- **Version Control**: Git & GitHub

 - 👨‍💻 My Portfolio website at [https://www.mixo.io/site/cyber-port-5eq85](https://www.mixo.io/site/cyber-port-5eq85)

 - 📫 How to reach me **phinehastettehnarh@gmail.com**

-- ⚡ Fun fact **The world's first computer virus was created in 1971 by a student to see how fast it could spread on a university network.
-It wasn't malicious, but it definitely highlighted the importance of cyber security!**
+- ⚡ Fun fact **"The world's first computer virus was created in 1971 by a student to see how fast it could spread on a university network.
+It wasn't malicious, but it definitely highlighted the importance of cyber security!"**

 <h3 align="left">Connect with me:</h3>
 <p align="left">